wjgilmore/easy_react_starter/README.md

 * `react_bootstrap`: This branch demonstrates how to install Bootstrap using npm, override a few default Bootstrap styles, use Gulp to compile the Bootstrap source files along with your overrides, and then apply those styles to a series of React components.
 Also included is a demonstration of how to integrate a Bootstrap jQuery plugin (the modal) into a React component.

+* `react_router`: This branch demonstrates a very simple react-router 1.0-beta3 implementation using two simple routes and browser history using the HTML5 History API.
+I'll definitely enhance this branch soon to include examples involving parameters and whatnot.

 ## Chapter 4: Getting Fluxxy With It

 Forthcoming